 Tuition Fee Amounts

-Tuition fees are calculated based on the 2022 ISEE value with special subsidies in relation to the right to higher education.
-First year students with an ISEE of up to €24,500 benefit from full exemption.
+Tuition fees are calculated based on the 2023 ISEE value with special subsidies in relation to the right to higher education.
+First year students with an ISEE value up to a specific threshold benefit from full exemption; the relevant ISEE threshold will be released by the end of May 2023.
 Above this limit, tuition fees are calculated progressively.

-The ISEE value must be submitted, even if you have not enrolled in the Degree Programme, by 2 November 2022, at 6:00pm (or by 15 November 2022, at 6:00pm, paying a €100 penalty) accessing ER-GO Online Services, alternatively you will have to pay the full amount.
+The ISEE value must be submitted, even if you have not enrolled in the Degree Programme, by 30 October 2023, at 6:00pm (or by 15 November 2023, at 6:00pm, paying a €100 penalty) accessing ER-GO Online Services, alternatively you will have to pay the full amount.

 If you are an international student, verify how your tuition fees will be calculated according to your country of origin and the country where your family has income and assets.